ludwigschubi/solid-project/README.md

   <p>For example: &lthttps://ludwigschubert.solid.community/profile/card#me></p>
 </li>
 <li>A document that holds information of a person (a Triplestore):
-<p>The profile that is created when registering for solid contains information about my name, where my storage, account or my inbox are: </p>
+<p>The /profile/card document that is created when registering for solid, contains information about my name, where my storage, account or my inbox are: </p>
-<b>Note:</b><p>The subject can be reused when writing triples by separating triples that reference the same subject with a semicolon.</p>
+<b>Note:</b><p>A subject can be reused when writing triples, by separating triples that reference the same subject with a semicolon.</p>
 <pre>@prefix : &lt#>.
 @prefix solid: %lthttp://www.w3.org/ns/solid/terms#>.
 @prefix pro: &lt./>.